zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 - Azure Disk Encryption
 - Azure Backup
 - Azure Site Recovery
-- OS Disk Swap
+- OS Disk Swaps

 ## Trusted Launch for Ephemeral OS disks

 Ephemeral OS disks can be created with Trusted launch.
 All regions are supported for Trusted Launch; not all virtual machines sizes are supported.
 Check [Virtual machines sizes supported](trusted-launch.md#virtual-machines-sizes) for supported sizes.
 VM guest state (VMGS) is specific to trusted launch VMs.
-It's a Azure-managed blob and contains the unified extensible firmware interface (UEFI) secure boot signature databases and other security information.
-When using trusted launch by default, **1 GiB** from the **OS cache** or **temp storage** based on the chosen placement option is reserved for VMGS.
+It's an Azure-managed blob and contains the unified extensible firmware interface (UEFI) secure boot signature databases and other security information.
+VMs using trusted launch by default reserve **1 GiB** from the **OS cache** or **temp storage** based on the chosen placement option for VMGS.
 The lifecycle of the VMGS blob is tied to that of the OS Disk.

 For example, If you try to create a Trusted launch Ephemeral OS disk VM using OS image of size 56 GiB with VM size [Standard_DS4_v2](dv2-dsv2-series.md) using temp disk placement you would get an error as
 **"OS disk of Ephemeral VM with size greater than 55 GB is not allowed for VM size Standard_DS4_v2 when the DiffDiskPlacement is ResourceDisk."**